openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 It contains a set of ansible variables and playbooks used in the virtual baremetal deployment.

-The ovb job consists of one undercloud and multiple overcloud deployment having one compute and multiple controllers on virtual baremetals nodes.
+The ovb job consists of one undercloud and four overcloud nodes (one compute and multiple controllers) deployed as virtual baremetal nodes.
 It is a replica of real world customer deployments.

 It is used in RDO and downstream jobs.